goadesign/goa.design/content/implement/implementing.md

 }
 ```

-The function accepts the endpoints and an optional gRPC handler to make it
+The function accepts the endpoints and an optional gRPC handler that makes it
 possible to configure gRPC.
 The default implementation uses the default gRPC
 options: